3 Hand Conditions That Could Impact Employee Productivity

 The goal of any treatment plan is to relieve symptoms and restore function in the long-term so that patients can get back to work and back to life.
 Therefore, if symptoms stop responding to treatments or quality of life is significantly affected by pain and limited function, surgical options are available.
 Most of these surgeries can be performed in an outpatient surgical setting.

-Request an appointment with one of our hand specialists clicking here.
+Schedule an appointment with one of our hand specialists clicking here.

 Carpal Tunnel image reproduced and adapted from Rodner C, Raissis A, Akelman E: Carpal tunnel syndrome.
 Orthopaedic